tasb/ansible-training/labs/lab05.md

   # Dependencies are other roles that this role depends upon to function
 dependencies: []

-  # Specify minimum Ansible version

-  # Optional: If your role has a README.md file, you can specify its name here.
-The default is README.md.
-readme: README.md
 ```

 ## Step 03: Create variables file